-When the holidays roll around, will you travel with your puppy or leave him with a pet sitter or boarding kennel?
-Plan now so that your puppy knows what to expect and you ensure he’ll have a safe and stress-free vacation, too.
+When the holidays roll around, will you travel with your puppy or leave them with a pet sitter or boarding kennel?
+Plan now so that your puppy knows what to expect and you ensure they'll have a safe and stress-free vacation, too.

-Many of us will travel to visit family and friends, have folks visit, or spend vacation time away from home.
+Many of us will travel to visit family and friends, have people over to visit, or spend vacation time away from home.
 Time off from work and a change of routine offer humans much-needed stress relief.
 But the same is not always true for furry family members.

 Destination matters, too.
 Your pups may not be welcome at a Colorado ski resort.
 Even if they are, the crew must be happy campers—literally, if you plan hiking trips or outdoor overnights.

-Leaving pups at home alone for a short time is also an option.
-But unless your pup is litter box trained (yes, it can be done!), people visits must be more frequent for potty breaks and meals.
+Leaving pups at home alone for a short time is also an option, but unless your pup is litter box trained (yes, it can be done!), you should have someone to check on your puppy more frequently for potty breaks and meals.
 Some pups eat four days’ worth of food at one time if it’s left out all at once.
-And baby dogs are notorious for getting into trouble when unsupervised, so this is not an ideal option.
+And young dogs are notorious for getting into trouble when unsupervised, so this is not an ideal option.
 Make arrangements to have a friend, a neighbor, or a professional pet sitter visit at least once a day to take the pup outside for potty breaks, and check food and water.
 The puppy will appreciate some playtime and cuddles, too, while you’re gone.

 Many pups are fine when boarded at kennels.
 Reputable kennels require proof of adequate health care, so get vaccination proof from your veterinarian in advance.
-Some state-of-the-art facilities now provide pets with sofas, play times with other dogs, and even closed-circuit television monitors owners can access over the Internet while on vacation, to keep an eye on their furry friends.
+Some state-of-the-art facilities now provide pets with sofas and play times with other dogs.
+Some kennels even have closed-circuit television monitors owners can access over the Internet while on vacation, to keep an eye on their furry friends.

-Visit the kennel yourself, ask for recommendations from other clients or veterinarians, and satisfy yourself Rex will be happy and any special needs can be met.
-For instance, if he needs a particular food or medication at certain times of the day, ensure the staff are aware and can manage this.
+Visit the kennel yourself, ask for recommendations from other clients or veterinarians, and satisfy yourself your pup will be happy and any special needs can be met.
+For instance, if they need a particular food or medication at certain times of the day, ensure the staff are aware and can manage this.

 Veterinarians may have kennel space available for dogs with health issues that need monitoring.
 Ask your veterinarian for recommendations regarding boarding facilities.